NGSEP/NGSEPcore/README.txt

 				  Default: 100 (No filter)
 	-maxLenDeletion INT	: Maximum length of deletions that the read-pair analysis can identify.
 Default: 1000000
+	-sizeSRSeed INT		: Size of the seed to look for split-read alignments.
+Default: 8
 	-ignoreProperPairFlag	: With this option, the proper pair flag will not be taken into accout to decide if the ends of each fragment are properly aligned.
 By default, the distribution of insert length is estimated only taking into account reads with the proper pair flag turned on
-	-minSVQuality INT	: Minimum quality score (in PHRED scale) for structural variants.
+	-minMQ INT		: Minimum mapping quality to call an alignment unique.
 				  Default: 20
-	-sizeSRSeed INT		: Size of the seed to look for split-read alignments.
-Default: 8
-	-ignoreXS		: Ignores the optional field XS to decide if an alignment is unique.
-While bowtie2 only
-				  outputs the XS field for reads with multiple alignments, BWA-MEM and BWA-SW outputs this
-				  field for every alignment in the BAM file.
-				  Hence, this flag should always be used to process BAM files made with BWA-MEM and
-				  BWA-SW

 	-sampleId STRING	: Id of the sample that will appear in the output vcf file
 	-psp			: Flag to print a header in the VCF file with